gutierrezps/da-pimp-plus/README.md

-# DA PIMP 2 Switch
+# DA PIMP Plus
-Improved Battery Desulfator DA PIMP 2, based on [Mikey Sklar's project](http://mikeysklar.blogspot.com/p/da-pimp-battery-desulfator.html).
+Improved Battery Desulfator, based on [Mikey Sklar's project](http://mikeysklar.blogspot.com/p/da-pimp-battery-desulfator.html).
 This repository has both the schematic and the Arduino firmware, developed and built with [PlatformIO](https://platformio.org/).

 ## Improvements